TonyKaravasilev/CryptoMananaDocs/docs/core.md

 ### [](#compatability-module){:.book_mark}Compatability Module ###

-&nbsp;&nbsp;&nbsp;&nbsp;The last important namespace to discussed is the [`\CryptoManana\Compatibility`](../api/namespaces/CryptoManana.Compatibility.html "compatability"){:target="_blank"}
+&nbsp;&nbsp;&nbsp;&nbsp;The last important namespace to be discussed is the [`\CryptoManana\Compatibility`](../api/namespaces/CryptoManana.Compatibility.html "compatability"){:target="_blank"}
 that contains pure PHP native implementations of standards that were not existing for previous versions or are removed in the new ones.
 You should never use them directly, because they are used internally for some cryptographic implementations for older versions.
 If there is a need for such cryptographic calculation, this is the namespace where things will happen.
-In addition, most realization here are static and singleton, because of memory optimizations.
-The compatability namespace contains native implementations of the following algorithms:
+In addition, the most realizations here are static and singleton, because of memory optimizations.
+The compatibility namespace contains native implementations of the following algorithms:

 - `NativeSha3`    Class NativeSha3 - Pure PHP implementation of the SHA-3 algorithm;
 - `NativeHmacSha3` - Pure PHP implementation of the HMAC-SHA-3 algorithm;